Catherine Walker (fashion designer): Company

-Catherine Walker opened her business in 1977 in Sydney Street, London.
+Catherine Walker opened her business in 1977 a small shop in Sydney Street, London.
 She was a successful couturiere for over 30 years.
-Walker designed two seasonal collections per year, as well as wedding gowns and created a range of skincare products.
-Following her death, her husband Said Cyrus took over the business as head designer.
+Walker designed two seasonal collections per year, as well as wedding gowns and she created a range of skincare products.
+Following her death, her husband Said Cyrus continued the business as head designer.
 He continues to run it with the same philosophy, focusing on bespoke garments for clients and eschewing runway shows, large marketing campaigns, and the wholesale trade.

 Notable clients

+Many European royals and high profile individuals have worn Catherine Walker because her very formal designs in a range of colours for daywear and embroidered evening wear closely match the requirements of formal events.